CodeLaser/refactor/DOCUMENTATION.md

 This document describes technical aspects of CodeLaser's refactor server related to installation, configuration, and preparing your project for use by the server.

+## Download

+The installation starting point is the [CodeLaser/refactor](https://github.com/CodeLaser/refactor) GitHub project.
+You may have received a clone of this project in the form of a zip file.

 ## Contact

 Please email us at [support@codelaser.io](mailto:support@codelaser.io) for any questions.